amichne/amichn.github.io/src/posts/2025-10-25-typed-feature-flags.md

 Notice what changed: we've encoded the relationship between a specific flag, its value type, and its context type **in the signature**.
 If you call `context.evaluate(Features.DARK_MODE)`, you get a `Boolean`.
 If you call `context.evaluate(ApiConfig.ENDPOINT)`, you get a `String`.
 No casting, no null checks, no runtime surprises.

-## The Problem With Stringly-Typed Feature Flags
+## It's not you, it's Stringly-Typed Feature Flags

 Let's look at what goes wrong with traditional approaches.
 Here's typical feature flag code: